Screen notifications

 The foundation-notifications

-For more detailed information on API and configurations, refer to the API documentation.
+For detailed information on the API and configurations, see the API documentation.

 - Genesis